uidaholib/main-web-redesign_draft/content/open/oapf/eligibility.md

 {% include feature/card.html header="Author Criteria" text=author %}

 {% capture documentation %}
-U of I - OAPF funding is contingent upon providing proper documentation to the <a href="mailto:marcosv@uidaho.edu">U of I - OAPF Fund Manager</a> and the Library’s Fiscal Officer.
+U of I - OAPF funding is contingent upon providing proper documentation to the <a href="https://www.lib.uidaho.edu/about/people/llove.html">U of I - OAPF Fund Manager</a> and the Library’s Fiscal Officer.
 Invoices or receipts with issue dates or payment dates that have been changed (including, but not limited to: reissued invoices, credit notes, etc.) do not meet the U of I – OAPF’s documentation requirements.

 {% endcapture %}